 What is the IRS Data Retrieval Tool?

-The Office of Federal Student Aid and the Internal Revenue Service have worked together to develop a process, known as the IRS Data Retrieval Process, to simplify the Free Application for Federal Student Aid (FAFSA).
+The Office of Federal Student Aid and the Internal Revenue Service have colaborated to develop a process, known as the IRS Data Retrieval Process, to simplify the Free Application for Federal Student Aid (FAFSA).
 This tool allows applicants and parents to automatically upload tax data from the requested year into the FAFSA application rather than through manual data entry.
 This option is encouraged to ensure accuracy but families must actively choose to use this tool.
-When you choose to do so, you will be transferred to the Internal Revenue Service web site.
-You will need to authenticate your identity before any personal information is displayed.
+When you choose to do so, you will be transferred to the Internal Revenue Service website.
+You will need to authenticate your identity before any personal information is trasfered.
+Your tax data will also be masked for security purposes.

 Some Families Will Not Be Able to Use the IRS Data Retrieval Tool: